 This is why I don’t assign “at-home” projects.
 Everything has to be done at school by the kid.

-Jeffin Premium Member 17 days ago
+Jeffin Premium Member about 2 months ago

 Looks like a rude beggar.